 Subcommittees

 The CCHAB Network may form standing or ad hoc subcommittees to focus on specific technical or programmatic areas with approval of the Co-Chairs.
-Subcommittees will be formed on anas needed basis to address a specific technical or programmatic need.
+Subcommittees will be formed on an as needed basis to address a specific technical or programmatic need.
 The subcommittees will provide a mechanism for more detailed and intensive participation and discussion.
 Each subcommittee shall select a leader who will serve as liaison and reports to the Co-Chairs.
-Each subcommittee leader shall report to the CCHAB Network on progress and recommendations.
+Each subcommittee leader shall report to the CCHAB Network during quarterly meetings on progress and recommendations.

-Individuals or organizations with relevant expertise may serve on thesubcommittees.
+Individuals or organizations with relevant expertise may serve on the subcommittees.

 Each subcommittee will define objectives and goals which they will bring to the Co-Chairs for approval.